Since 2014, the United States has recognized the month of June as National Post-Traumatic Stress Disorder (PTSD) Awareness Month.

 Among veterans who use VA healthcare, about 23 in 100 women reported sexual assault in the military, and 55 out of 100 women and 38 out of 100 men have reported experiencing sexual harassment in the military.

 Other non-combat-related causes of PTSD among veterans can include training accidents, survivor's guilt, or the death of another service member.

 PTSD and Cannabis

-To preface this section, we need to state that our products are not intended to diagnose, treat, cure, or prevent any disease or condition.
+To preface this section, we must state that our products are not intended to diagnose, treat, cure, or prevent any disease or condition.
 We are merely presenting information about cannabis as it relates to PTSD.

 Remember that this is a limited study of 150 participants and only considered those who consumed cannabis vs. those who didn't.
-But keep into account that the article does not mention if the participants were receiving treatment for PTSD, such as Cognitive Behavioral Therapy (CBT), for example.
+The article does not mention if the participants were receiving treatment for PTSD, such as Cognitive Behavioral Therapy (CBT).

 Another interesting set of findings on cannabis and PTSD is how cannabinoids can affect the amygdala.
 You can watch the video below to learn more about this topic, but we'll give a quick summary too.

 A research group in Chicago conducted various studies where participants were exposed to images that can promote a stress response for the amygdala.
 This included weapons, figures with scared expressions on their faces, car accidents, and blood.
 Before exposure, however, the participants were administered a moderate dose of tetrahydrocannabinol (THC).
 Their responses were monitored via a brain scanner.

 So what happened?
 As mentioned earlier, when someone has PTSD, their amygdala is constantly going into "stress mode" because the communication with the prefrontal cortex is damaged.
 The study showed that this sporadic response was actually reduced when participants consumed THC.

 Nonprofits Helping Veterans with PTSD